leftturnbeercan/DrivePurge/README.md

 cd ../frontend
 npm start

-3. Open your web browser and navigate to http://localhost:3000(or the IP and Port you have set the server.js(backend) and/or script.js(frontend) to)
+3. Open your web browser and navigate to http://localhost:3000 (or the IP and Port you have set the server.js(backend) and/or script.js(frontend) to)

 4. Scan for connected drives by clicking the "Scan Drives" button.